Rich Jones (musician): Career

-Jones was a founding member and principal songwriter of the Canadian punk band The Black Halos from 1993–2001, and played in the British punkabilly band The Yo-Yos (2005), and the American punk bands Amen (2002-2005) and Sorry and the Sinatras (2007-2009).
-In addition, he toured and recorded with Alec Empire, Canadian singer-songwriter Neil Leyton, and The Dogs D'Amour, as well as doing artwork for Michael Monroe, Killing Joke, Amen and Eureka Machines.
+Jones was a founding member and principal songwriter of the Canadian punk band The Black Halos from 1993 to 2001, and played in the British punkabilly band The Yo-Yos (2005), and the American punk bands Amen (2002–2005) and Sorry and the Sinatras (2007–2009).
+In addition, he toured and recorded with Alec Empire, Canadian singer-songwriter Neil Leyton, and The Dogs D'Amour, as well as doing artwork for Michael Monroe, Killing Joke, Amen, and Eureka Machines.

 Jones also appears as a guest guitarist on the Therapy? album Shameless.
 When he lived in London, he played and recorded with Wildhearts frontman Ginger, The Loyalties with ex Yo-Yo Tom Spencer, and Sorry and the Sinatras with Scott Sorry (ex-Amen).
-In 2012 he produced a record for the band Radio Dead Ones.
+In 2012, he produced a record for the band Radio Dead Ones.

 In the summer of 2013, Jones stood in for former Backyard Babies guitarist Dregen in Michael Monroe's band for a series of live dates that ran until December of that year.
-In March 2014 it was announced that he would join Michael Monroe's band as a full-time member.
+In March 2014, it was announced that he would join Michael Monroe's band as a full-time member.